leesolway/powerwave/README.md

 - Add support for graceful shutdown
 - Process monitoring in Docker
 - Decouple the data source for mocking and testing
+- Generate mocks with tooling such as mockgen